By Sharon Kurtz ~

 So, reach out to a senior family member.
 Whether it’s a parent, grandparent, aunt, or uncle, let them know you’re thinking about them.

 If you can’t see them in person, don’t text — call!
 Use FaceTime or Skype.
 Let them hear the warmth in your voice when you tell them how much you love and appreciate them.

-Sharon Kurtz is a freelance writer who shares her passion for travel and food by exploring unique customs, cultures and flavors from around the globe.
-She lives in Dallas, Texas with her husband and three dogs, but her carry-on is always packed ready for the next adventure.
-Follow her travels on https://instagram.com/shar_kurtz, https://facebook.com/sharonkkurtz read more articles on her website Sharonkkurtz.com
+Sharon Kurtz is a freelance writer who shares her love of travel and food by exploring unique customs, cultures, and flavors at home and around the globe.
+While Dallas, Texas is home with her husband and three spoiled dogs, her carry on is always packed ready for the next adventure.
+You can follow her travels on Instagram and Facebook.